 • deductions for garnishment, child support, loans, savings programs, savings bond purchases, or other purposes.

-Many of the same deductions can be taken from retiree annuity payments, but there are differences.
-For example, retirees may not make additional investments in the Thrift Savings Plan nor participate in the FSA program; also, FEHB and FEDVIP withholdings cannot be made from annuities on a pretax basis.
-Special rules apply to retirees who are re-employed by the government.
-See Chapter 4, Section 4.
+Many of the same deductions can be taken from retiree annuity payments but there are differences.
+Retirees may not make additional investments in the Thrift Savings Plan nor participate in the FSA program, nor may FEHB and FEDVIP withholdings be made from annuities on a pretax basis (note: phased retirees are treated as active employees for these purposes; see Phased Retirement in Chapter 3, Section 1).
+Special rules apply to retirees who are re-employed by the government (see Chapter 4, Section 4).